patsi-dev/Airbnb-Cape-Town-Price-Prediction/README.md

 ### **1. Linear Regression**
 This is the simplest model.
 It looks for straight-line relationships between the features and the price.
 It’s fast and easy to understand, but in this case, it didn’t work well.
 - R2: -248664552725744.84.
 Performed worse than just guessing the average price.
-- RMSE: Extremely high.
-Predictions were far from actual values.
 - MAPE: Infinite.
 Caused by division errors or very small actual prices.
 Conclusion: The model failed to capture the pricing patterns and gave very poor results.
 ### **2. Decision Tree Regressor**
 This model splits the data into smaller groups by asking a series of “yes” or “no” questions based on different features.
 It can find non-linear relationships and is easy to visualize.
 - R2: 0.665.
 Explained about 67% of the variation in prices.
-- RMSE: 0.418.
-Predictions were off by about 42% on average.
 - MAPE: 30.8%.
 Predictions were around 30% off from real prices.
 Conclusion: A decent starting point.
 The model learned the data fairly well but was not very precise and tended to overfit.
 ### **3. Random Forest Regressor**
 This model combines many decision trees to make better predictions.
 Each tree gives a small vote, and the average result becomes the final prediction.
 This helps improve accuracy and reduce overfitting.
 - R2: 0.705.
 Explained about 71% of the variation.
-- RMSE: 0.392.
-Errors were smaller, showing closer predictions.
 - MAPE: 28.4%.
 Average error dropped, improving accuracy.
 Conclusion: A strong and reliable model that handled complex data patterns well and gave consistent results.
 ### **4. XGBoost Regressor**
 This is an advanced and powerful model that builds trees one after another, each time learning from the previous mistakes.
 It’s fast, efficient, and often produces very accurate results.
 - R2: 0.758.
 Explained about 76% of the variation.
-- RMSE: 0.356.
-Lowest error, with predictions very close to actual prices.
 - MAPE: 25.9%.
 Predictions were about 26% off on average.
 Conclusion: The best-performing model.
 XGBoost handled complex relationships extremely well and gave the most accurate and reliable results.
 ### **5. Gradient Boosting Regressor**
 This model works similarly to XGBoost, building trees step by step, where each new tree fixes the errors of the previous ones.
 - R2: 0.729.
 Explained about 73% of the variation.
-- RMSE: 0.376.
-Moderate error, fairly close predictions.
 - MAPE: 27.4%.
 Predictions were around 27% off on average.
 Conclusion: A strong model with good performance.
 It was slightly less accurate than XGBoost, but with some fine-tuning, it could reach similar results.